NEURONE-IL/neurone/README.md

         export PASSENGER_SERVER_USERNAME='root'

 5. For running an automatic deploy to your Passenger server, enter to NEURONE's root directory in your terminal and run `./passenger/init.sh`

+### Deploy with Docker

+#### Build image locally

+1. Install Docker in your development machine and add your current user to `docker` group
+2. Open a terminal and run `./dockerBuild.sh`
+3. You will get a local image to deploy

+#### Run image locally

+TODO